Proteusiq/dotfiles/README.md

 The install script will also setup Python, Node and Bun versions/environments:

--   [rye](https://github.com/astral-sh/rye) sets the global Python version to latest stable version
+-   [rye](https://github.com/astral-sh/rye) sets the global Python version to latest stable version and installs additional tools like `llm` and `aider`
 -   [n](https://github.com/tj/n) sets the global Node version to LTS
 -   [bun](https://bun.sh/)  all-in-one toolkit for JavaScript and TypeScript apps